microsoft/code-with-engineering-playbook/sprint-planning/readme.md

 ## Impact

-**Sprint planning key benefits:**
+Sprint planning key benefits:

 - Everyone participates, the entire team is aware of the scope of the sprint.
+- The team has an agreement on the goal of the sprint.
-- Each team member takes responsibility in the sprint scope by participating in the stories discovery, sign up, prioritization and estimation.
+- Each team member takes responsibility in the sprint scope by participating in the stories discovery, prioritization and estimation.
-- Creates a platform to communicate, discover and discuss dependencies.
+- Creates a channel to communicate, discover and discuss dependencies.

 ## Measures